Tamara Beachum, www.TamaraBeachum.com

 The resume stuff…

 In 2011, I took a leap of faith and left my job to be a stay-at-home mom for the last year of my oldest child’s high school career.
-After some soul searching I became a Certified Creative Grief Support Practitioner.
+After some soul searching, I became a Certified Creative Grief Support Practitioner.
 (Yep, I’m a fan of certification!)
-In addition to managing my own practice, I teach hospice workers, pastors, grief coaches and others through the Creative Grief Studio.
-I also volunteer with Soaring Spirits International to create a safe space for widowed people in Atlanta, GA to meet and talk with others who “get it.”
+I also volunteered with Soaring Spirits International for 8 years to create a safe space for widowed people in Atlanta, GA to meet and talk with others who “get it.”
+As a grief educator now, I teach hospice workers, pastors, grief coaches and others through the Creative Grief Studio.

 The artist in me…